-Initiated by MIT Sloan School of Management in 2008, each Fudan China Lab team composed of 2 MIT Sloan MBA students and 2 Fudan IMBA students works on what is essentially a 3-month, mini-consulting project.
-With entrepreneurship and innovation as its themes, China Lab offers professional advice for companies on subjects including but not limited to: Initial Setup and Development, Internationalization, Marketing Development, Capital-raising Strategies, Organizational Structure Plans, Commercialization Strategies, and Landscape Competing Strategies.
+Initiated by MIT Sloan School of Management in 2008, each Fudan – MIT China Lab team composed of 2 MIT Sloan MBA students and 2 Fudan IMBA students works on what is essentially a 5-month, mini-consulting project.
+With entrepreneurship and innovation as its themes, China Lab offers professional advice for companies on subjects including but not limited to: Initial Setup and development, Internationalization, Marketing Development, Capital-raising Strategies, Organizational Structure Plans, Commercialization Strategies, and Landscape Competing Strategies.

-Launched in 2013, the Fudan-Business Finland iLab is a joint program with Business Finland, the Finnish Innovation Funding Agency.
+Launched in 2012, the Fudan-Business Finland iLab is a joint program with Business Finland.
 The Fudan-Business Finland iLab team composed of 4 Fudan IMBA students and 1 part-time MBA student consults with a Finnish company interested in entering or expanding its position in the Chinese market.
 The purpose of the Fudan-Business Finland iLab is to provide students with an enriching educational experience that will increase their understanding of current issues and further their career aspirations, while on the other hand, to assist companies from Finland with their international expansion efforts.

 The goal of the local iLab projects is to engage students with senior management of successful companies and to challenge them to develop an understanding of the kinds of strategic and business objectives that are involved in solving a variety of business problems.
 The students will learn to apply the concepts, methods and paradigms from their classes to a specific business circumstance, as they do in the global iLab, but in this case the clients are local or multinational companies based in Shanghai and the iLab teams are consisted of only Fudan IMBA students.
-The partner companies we’ve worked with include Bosch, IBM, Intel, Chia Tai Group, ExxonMobil, YHD, Shanghai Real Estate Group, Michelin China, MSD China, McDonald’s China, Pfizer, LG, DNV GL, PPG, CICC, SEPHORA, Symrise, Wyeth Nutrition and Beijing Superstar Group etc. The range of topics covers internationalization strategies, sales and marketing strategies, new market entry analysis, digital marketing, innovative relationship mode, organizational structure plans, distribution & service model, risk management recommendations and new e-commerce business model, etc.
+The partner companies we’ve worked with include IBM, Intel, LG, ExxonMobil, Michelin China, Chia Tai Group, McDonald’s China, Burger King China, Popeyes, Shanghai Real Estate Group, Jingrui, MSD China, Pfizer, Sanofi, CICC, Orient Securities, Symrise, Lane Crawford, SEPHORA, Coty Group, Beijing Superstar Group, Bosch, Volvo, and etc. The range of topics covers internationalization strategies, sales and marketing strategies, new market entry analysis, digital marketing, innovative relationship mode, organizational structure plans, distribution & service model, risk management recommendations and new e-commerce business model, etc.